Zeke-OS/zeke/doc/qemu.md

 This command also works inside Zekedock but without SDL.

-See [gdb.md](Debugging with GDB) if you are interested in debugging Zeke in GDB.
+See [Debugging with GDB](gdb.md) if you are interested in debugging Zeke in GDB.